ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       })
     }

-Will produce single Grunt config:
+Will produce a single Grunt config:

     {